-Use the following steps to perform the FXO/FXS card loopback (this is a network loopback).
+Use the following steps to perform the FXO/FXS card loopback.
+(This is a network loopback).

 Step Action System Response 1.
-Select Loopback Test ► Loopback of FXO/FXS Card Opens the FXO/FXS Loopback/Release dialog box (see Figure 22).
+Select Loopback Test ► Loopback of FXO/FXS Card Opens the FXO/FXS Loopback/Release dialog box (see Figure 21).
 2. Select the Loopback or Release tab.
-3. Check the box beside the channel number(s) you are testing.
+3. Check the box beside the channel numbers you are testing.
 4. Select OK Initiates the loopback or release.

-Note: A loopback channel can be "forced busy".
-However, a loopback test cannot be performed on a channel that is busy.
+Note: A loopback can not be done on a channel that is busy, but a channel that is in loopback can be "forced busy".